Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Topic evolution

 \subsection{What are Poal Users Discussing?}

+Finally, Table~\ref{tbl:poal_qanon_bigrams} lists the most popular bigrams of the QAnon and baseline subverses on Poal, five days before the Voat shutdown announcement (between Dec 16 and Dec 20), shown as \emph{Poal Q before} and \emph{Poal News before} on the table, respectively, along with the most popular bigrams ten days after the announcement (between Dec 21 and Dec 30), shown as \emph{Poal Q after} and \emph{Poal News after}.
+We extend the `after' data we use for Poal to capture discussions possibly related to the Voat shutdown and users migrating there.

-On Poal, we find expected QAnon discussions regarding Trump, election fraud, and the deep state on QAnon subverses before the Voat shutdown announcement.
+On Poal, we find expected QAnon discussions regarding Trump, election fraud, and the deep state before the Voat shutdown announcement (\emph{Poal Q before}).
 We also find posts referring to ``adverse reaction'' and ``insurrection act.''
-Manual inspection of the data posted between December 16 and December 20, 2020, on Poal QAnon subverses, indicates that ``adverse reaction'' refers to COVID vaccines.
-The bigram ``insurrection act'' refers to posts that question whether Donald Trump should invoke the Insurrection Act to arrest the ones responsible for the election fraud, for example: \emph{``We are out of plays here.
-There is only ONE option left, and that is invoke the Insurrection Act [...] to get our Republic back.''}
+Manual inspection indicates that ``adverse reaction'' refers to COVID-19 vaccines.
+The bigram ``insurrection act'' refers to posts that question whether Donald Trump should invoke the Insurrection Act to arrest the ones responsible for the election fraud: \emph{``[...]There is only ONE option left, and that is invoke the Insurrection Act [...] to get our Republic back.''}

-After the Voat shutdown announcement, the most popular bigram is ``merry christmas;'' these wishes come from old users and newcomers alike.
+After the Voat shutdown announcement, the most popular bigram is ``merry christmas;'' wishes from old users and newcomers alike.
 Other topics include expected QAnon discussions around ``president trump,'' ``election fraud,'' ``united state,'' and ``deep state.''

-Disturbingly, the term ``\emph{jan th}'' appears among the top ten, with $23$ mentions.
-Manual inspection of our dataset indicates that this is due to users discussing plans for January 6, 2021 attack on the US Capitol.
-We note that the data used for \emph{Poal Q after} in Table~\ref{tbl:poal_qanon_bigrams} spans between December 25, 2020, and December 30, 2020.
-Discussions regarding the January 6th US Capitol attack shown here are \emph{premeditation} and \emph{planning} discussions since these discussions took place before the attack.
-We quote some disturbing comments regarding the planning of the January 6 US Capitol attack here, as posted by users before the attack:
+Disturbingly, the term ``\emph{jan th}'' appears among the top ten popular bigrams.
+Manual inspection indicates that this is due to users discussing plans for the January 6, 2021, attack on the US Capitol.
+The data used for this analysis (\emph{Poal Q after} in Table~\ref{tbl:poal_qanon_bigrams}) spans December 21, 2020, and December 30, 2020, which is more than a week before the incident.
+Thus, discussions regarding the US Capitol attack shown here are \emph{premeditation} and \emph{planning} discussions.
+We quote some comments regarding the planning of the January 6 US Capitol attack here, as posted by users before the attack:

-\blockquote{\emph{ I thought, it wouldn't start until after Jan 6th, but now it is clear that things are too broken, there seems to be no point in waiting that long any more.}}
+\blockquote{\emph{ I thought, it wouldn't start until after Jan 6th, but now it is clear that things are too broken, there seems to be no point in waiting [...]}}

 \blockquote{\emph{ Trump wants a MASSIVE protest in DC on Jan 6, 2021.}}

 \blockquote{\emph{ Jan 6th D.C., Capitol Hill is a party/rally no PATRIOT is going to want to miss!}}